Pranav122002/Medi-Share/README.md

 NGO admins can assign tasks to volunteers.

-Doctors can conduct free health checkups or drives on this platform.
+Doctors can annouce health checkups or campaigns on this platform.